CZ-NIC/reforis/js/docs/introduction.md

 The reForis forms components are created in order to be used inside `<ForisForm/>` component, which is part of Foris JS library.
-It component is HOC which encapsulates entire form logic and provided children required props.
+It component is Higher Order Component which encapsulates entire form logic and provided children required props.
 This component structure provides comfort API and allows to create typical foris forms easily.